 While literary agents and other industry experts advise against pitching your novel before the manuscript is complete, some folks believe it’s good preparation for when your novel’s ready for real.

 Welp.
 Have I scared ya off?
 If you’re in the beginning phases of writing a novel, don’t get overwhelmed by what’s to come.
 Just keep your head down, put your fingers on your keyboard, and enjoy the creative process.
-Also, stay tuned for a post on how to decide between self-publishing your novel and pursuing the traditional path.

 Thoughts and suggestions?
 Comment below!